iuh-application-development/Language-Learning-Assistant-2/README.md

 Hey Xiao Ying, do you know there are three stars lied on the same line?<br>
 Our story began like that.<br>
-Have you ever wondered why my Github name.
+Have you ever wondered about my Github name.
 The name is not appeared randomly, she named it.